 As Chief of Staff, Danika Simonson provides support and strategic guidance to the executive team at Digital Diagnostics.

 She has held a variety of leadership roles in account management, customer success and marketing at Digital Diagnostics and Dyson.
 She has a B.S. in Applied Mathematics from Columbia University.

 Chief Legal Officer

-As VP of Operations, Sarah Tibesar is responsible for strategy and execution across the Customer Experience, Human Resources, and Administration areas of Digital Diagnostics.
+As Chief Experience Officer, Sarah Tibesar is responsible for strategy and execution across the Customer Experience, Human Resources, and Administration areas of Digital Diagnostics.